Undergraduate Courses

 All times displayed on the website when selecting an audition slot are GMT, Dublin time.

-Final Round, Foundation Diploma in Acting and Theatre
+Final Round, Foundation Diploma in Acting & Theatre

-The 2nd and Final Round of auditions for candidates who are successful at the first stage only for the Foundation Diploma in Acting and Theatre will be held in April.
-Depending on the date at which you completed your first round audition, you will be assigned a day to attend your final round audition for the Foundation Diploma.
+The Final Round of auditions for candidates who are successful at the first stage only for the Foundation Diploma in Acting & Theatre will be held in April.

 The Final Round audition will consist of a half-day workshop, where you will be asked to work on your Contemporary and Classical pieces with the direction of The Lir Academy tutors, and observed by our Admissions panel.